ServerContainers/samba/README.md

 ## Changelogs

+* 2023-09-16
+    * implemented working version of pull #87
+    * fixed avahi model which now works without a single timemachine share
+    * avahi will now be configured without timemachine
 * 2023-08-07
     * create all groups, than create all users, and after that add users to groups - this gives a more clear and clean way to add users to different groups
 * 2023-07-29